s-shemmee/Web-Development/README.md

       - Div element
     - Inline elements
       - Span element
+  - HTML Form
+    - The input Element
+    - Text Fields
+    - The label Element
+    - Radio Buttons
+    - Checkboxes
+    - The Submit Button
+    - The Name Attribute for input
   - HTML Attribute
     - The href Attribute
     - The src Attribute